ezylang/pages-playground/docs/concepts/datatypes.md

 ### ARRAY

 Arrays are stored internally as a _java.util.List&lt;EvaluationValue&gt;_.
-When passed as a variable, the list will be iterated and each entry will be converted to the data type conversion rules.
+When passed as a variable, the list will be iterated and each entry will be converted using the data type conversion rules.
 So, for example, a list of double values will be converted to a list of _EvaluationValue_ objects of type _NUMBER_, with an internal BigDecimal representation.